 Having served as a United States Bankruptcy Judge for more than 20 years, Campbell Law Dean J. Rich Leonard saw first-hand the challenges and difficulties faced by people who need and deserve the protection of federal bankruptcy laws but are unable to afford quality representation.
 With this experience in mind, he led the effort to create the Stubbs Bankruptcy Clinic, which began operation in January 2014.

 Working under the supervision of Clinic Director Ciara L. Rogers, who has a private practice with a focus on bankruptcy, alternatives to bankruptcy, civil litigation, alternative dispute resolution, and employment law, the students gain experience in areas such as client interviewing and fact gathering, client counseling, analyzing options and potential outcomes, observing deadlines, and client communication.
 As opportunities arise, students may also appear in court on behalf of their clients.
 In short, students have the chance to use the skills and knowledge they learn in law school to help real clients with real problems.

 The clinic receives referrals from legal services, private attorneys, the bankruptcy trustees, as well as the court when a person’s pro se efforts appear to affect the proper administration of justice.

 Students have a unique opportunity to engage with debtor and creditor attorneys, courtroom staff, trustees, the Bankruptcy Administrator’s office, federal judges, and, most important, real clients.
 This opportunity is enhanced by the clinic’s location in the Century Station Federal Building on Fayetteville Street in Raleigh, where the United States Bankruptcy Court for the Eastern District of North Carolina holds court.

 Students involved in the clinic have handled matters as varied as:

 - Counseling clients, gathering information, and preparing the documents to file Chapter 7 liquidation cases, and appearing at statutory meetings with the trustee with the client.

-- Preparing, filing, and prosecuting a Chapter 11 case — a complex type of bankruptcy — in order to help a disabled woman with two children stop a foreclosure, lower her mortgage payments, and keep her home.
+- Preparing, filing, and prosecuting a Chapter 11 case — a complex type of bankruptcy — in order to help a disabled client with two children stop a foreclosure, lower their mortgage payments, and keep their home.